itbh-at/openfortivpn-ssh/README.md

 You can check your container with command ``docker ps -a``

-Its name should be created according to particular mode in use.
-For example if you connect in forward mode on to remote-server the name will be
+Its name should be created from particular mode in use and remote server.
-``vpn-kabelplus-forward-<ip-of-remote-server>```
+`direct-remote-server-name`

-If you want to provide your own host-name (jump host or remote server) you can do so by providing file with -f switch `vpn_connect.sh -f host_file`
+If you want to provide your own host-name-IP mapping you can do so by providing file with -f switch `vpn_connect.sh -f host_file`.
+This is useful when you need to use host names for jump host or remote server.

 The syntax of this file is following
 `host-name:IP`